 You will love how easy it is to make this flavorful potato curry.
 Serve it with puri, roti, or rice.
 We also enjoy this with jeera or cumin rice.

-An easy and delicious comfort food with minimal ingredients made in the Instant Pot.
-Dahi Aloo is made with just two main ingredients, potatoes and yogurt, tempered with cumin seeds, ginger and flavorful spices.
+Potato Yogurt Curry or Dahi Aloo – An easy and delicious comfort food made with minimal ingredients.
+This curry is made with just two main ingredients: potatoes and yogurt, tempered with cumin seeds, ginger, and flavorful spices.
+Make it in the instant pot or stovetop with this easy recipe.

 Prep Time: 5 minutes